trevorsandy/povray/windows/CUI_README.txt

 	; End povray conf file

+	/// Sample ini file
+    /////////////////////////////////////////////////////
 	Here are the INI file options for the conf file above (cut and paste to create your povray.ini file(s)):

+	;                         LPUB3D-TRACE RAY TRACER
+	;
+	;                         LPUB3D-TRACE VERSION 3.8
+	;
+	;                          LPUB3D-TRACE.INI FILE
+	;
+	;  The general form of the options is "Variable=value".
+Everything ;  between the equals sign and the end of the line is considered part ;  of the value.
+The spacing and layout is free-form but only one option ;  per line is allowed.
+Variables and values are not case-sensitive.
+	;
+	;  Note: characters after a semi-colon are treated as a comment ;
+	;  Traditional POV-Ray switches beginning with + or - are also allowed ;  and they may be given with more than one switch per line.
+	;
+	;  Add your own options at the bottom and/or edit these to suit.
+See the ;  general documentation for full instructions on how to use INI options.
+	;
+	; Width of image in pixels.
+Accepts integer values.
+	;
+	Width = 800
+	;
+	;
+	; Height of image in pixels.
+Accepts integer values.
+	;
+	Height = 600
+	;
+	; Sets minimum number of objects before auto bounding kicks in.
+	;
+	Bounding_Threshold = 3
+	;
+	;
+	; Turn display on
+	Display=On
+	;
+	; Turn verbose mode on
+	Verbose=On
+	;
+	;
 	; Specify path to search for any files not found in current directory.
 	; For example: Library_Path="C:\Program Files\POV-Ray for Windows\include"
 	; There may be some entries already here; if there are they were